Asia shares look to rally for third week, focus on U.S. jobs

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was a fraction firmer, having rallied 2.2% last week.
-Japan's Nikkei (.N225) was flat, while Australia (.AXJO) rose 0.2% to a fresh all-time peak.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was a fraction firmer, having rallied 2.2% last week.
+Japan’s Nikkei was flat, while Australia rose 0.2% to a fresh all-time peak.

 Markets in the U.S. and UK are closed for a holiday, but futures were still trading in Asia with the Nasdaq up 0.2% and S&P 500 ahead by 0.1%.